Legal Advice for Compensation Insurance Claims & TPD Payouts

 4. Damages: The duty failure was to blame for the plaintiff’s loss.
 When this is shown, they can claim common law damages for lost wages and super, medical expenses, cost of home care, and non-economic damages like pain and suffering and emotional distress.

-In Australia, you can make a personal injury claim when you have physical or psychological injuries caused by someone else’s negligence and you suffer a financial loss.
+In Australia, you could be eligible to make a personal injury claim when you have physical or psychological injuries caused by someone else’s negligence and you suffer a financial loss.
 There is a general three-year limitation period to start court proceedings for a compensation payout, although different laws apply in each state.

 Personal Injuries that Qualify for Accident Compensation Claims